Rule 65C. Post-conviction relief.

 (i) Service of petitions.
 If, on review of the petition, the court concludes that all or part of the petition should not be summarily dismissed, the court shall designate the portions of the petition that are not dismissed and direct the clerk to serve a copy of the petition, attachments and memorandum by mail upon the respondent.
 If the petition is a challenge to a felony conviction or sentence, the respondent is the state of Utah represented by the Attorney General.
 In all other cases, the respondent is the governmental entity that prosecuted the petitioner.

 (k) Answer or other response.
-Within 30 days (plus time allowed under these rules for service by mail) after service of a copy of the petition upon the respondent, or within such other period of time as the court may allow, the respondent shall answer or otherwise respond to the portions of the petition that have not been dismissed and shall serve the answer or other response upon the petitioner in accordance with Rule 5(b).
+Within 30 days after service of a copy of the petition upon the respondent, or within such other period of time as the court may allow, the respondent shall answer or otherwise respond to the portions of the petition that have not been dismissed and shall serve the answer or other response upon the petitioner in accordance with Rule 5(b).
 Within 30 days (plus time allowed for service by mail) after service of any motion to dismiss or for summary judgment, the petitioner may respond by memorandum to the motion.
 No further pleadings or amendments will be permitted unless ordered by the court.

 (l) Hearings.
 After pleadings are closed, the court shall promptly set the proceeding for a hearing or otherwise dispose of the case.
 The court may also order a prehearing conference, but the conference shall not be set so as to delay unreasonably the hearing on the merits of the petition.
 At the prehearing conference, the court may: